hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

     Use the grand canonical partition function to initialise the psip distribution.
-    This requires a value of chem_pot to be set in sys.
     The default behaviour will randomly distribute particles among the determinants requiring a non-zero value of metropolis_attempts to be set for the correct distribution to be reached.

 ``metropolis_attempts``
     type: integer.